camayal/Some-Scripts/README.md

 # Some-Scripts
 Repository for different one-file scripts (Phylogenetics, Bioinformatics, Name managers, etc.)

-Check my gists for more useful codes at: [https://gist.github.com/camayal](https://gist.github.com/camayal)
+Also check my gists for more useful one-line codes at: [https://gist.github.com/camayal](https://gist.github.com/camayal)

 Instructions are in the scripts.
 Here are some examples: